callme-cc/linux-lab/README.md

 # Linux Lab

-This project aims to make a Qemu-based Linux development Lab to easier the learning and development of the Linux Kernel itself.
+This project aims to make a Qemu-based Linux development Lab to easier the learning and development of the [Linux Kernel](http://www.kernel.org).

+For Linux 0.11, please try our [Linux 0.11 Lab](http://github.com/tinyclub/linux-0.11-lab).

 ![Docker Qemu Linux Lab](doc/docker-qemu-linux-lab.jpg)